davekilian/primer/basic/num.md

 So, how are we going to work with numbers in electronic circuitry?

 The key idea we'll use is *switching*.
-A switch turns an electric circuit on or off &mdash; for example, you probably use a light switch to turn the lights on or off at your place every day.
-More precisely, a switch controls the flow of electricity: when it's on, the switch *completes* a circuit so that electricity can flow through it.
+A switch is an electronic device that turns a circuit on or off.
+You probably use switches every day to turn overhead lights on and off!
+More precisely, a switch controls the flow of electricity through the switch: when it's on, the switch *completes* a circuit so that electricity can flow through it.
 When it's off, a switch *interrupts* the circuit, preventing electricity from flowing on through the switch.

 > Diagram